ASSERT-KTH/exercise-10k/README.md

 # Exercise-10k: A Dataset of Programming Exercises in Python

 This repository contains a collection of 10,000 AI-generated programming exercises and their corresponding AI-generated solutions.
 Exercises are meant to be for an introduction to programming course.
+For example:

+> Write a function that takes an integer as input and returns a list of factorials from 1 to the given number.

+The problems & solutions are generated with [RedHatAI/Llama-3.3-70B-Instruct-FP8-dynamic](https://huggingface.co/RedHatAI/Llama-3.3-70B-Instruct-FP8-dynamic).

 ```bibtex
 @misc{exercise-10k,